 Problem Description

-- Choose any element in the array and increase its value by 1.
+- Increase any element of the array by 1.

 Key Insights